DC Black Label: Publication history

 Single issues of comic books that are issued under the Black Label line will be published in Prestige Format.
 If a comic book series exceeds a miniseries run length, it will be published in standard format.
 All series are eventually collected in hardcover format.

 Black Label was launched in September 2018.
-Black Label is designed for writers and artists to create more adult oriented/"edgy" stories, without having to follow the rules of continuity and age ratings.
+Black Label is designed for writers and artists to create more adult oriented stories, without having to follow the rules of continuity and age ratings.

 With the discontinuation of DC's Vertigo imprint, new and current series, as well as reprints of old titles, are being published under the DC Black Label imprint beginning in 2020.
 Some series reprinted include The Sandman, Fables, Y: The Last Man, The Sleeper, Sweet Tooth, Animal Man, Doom Patrol, Swamp Thing, Watchmen, IZombie, etc. Continuations of Vertigo series are published under the Black Label line, such as Sweet Tooth: The Return and Fables #151 - 162.

 Series and continuity

 Many series released by DC Black Label focus on characters from the DC Universe, with stories described as darker or more mature, or reinventions of existing characters.

 Geoff Johns said that the Black Label stories do not always have to exist outside of the main universe canon.
 Stories which may not intentionally exist within the main universe upon release can be folded into the main universe dependant on their success or popularity.

 Tom King, speaking on the topic of continuity with mainline DC, has said that there are three major categories, based on DC published during the 1980s.
 Comics in one category have nothing to do with the DC Universe.
-In the second category are stories which could exist in hypothetical futures of mainstream continuity, such as The Dark Knight Returns, and these stories are set in a hypothetical future in mainstream continuity, which may or may not happen.
-In the third category are stories which happen with the DCU but aren't taking place with the monthly books that DC publishes, but, like The Killing Joke, might have an impact on it if the writer choose so.
+In the second category are stories which could exist in hypothetical futures of mainstream continuity, such as The Dark Knight Returns.
+In the third category are stories like The Killing Joke, which may occur within the DCU, and therefore impact it, but aren't occurring at the same point in the timeline as the routine publishing continuity.